VERA-OBIERO/JavaScript-Toy-Problems-Phase-1/README.md

 ## Phase 1 Week 1 Code Challenge : TOY PROBLEMS
-This repository contains three solutions to three challenges.
+This repository contains three solutions to three challenges which have been written in JavaScript.

 ## Author
 -Vera O.